About This Site

-- Released beta version of the Grants Portal and collected feedback from grantmakers and grantseekers to make improvements before the July 1 launch.
+- Released beta version of the Portal in order to collect feedback from grantmakers and grantseekers to make improvements before the July 1 launch.

 - FEBRUARY- APRIL 2020

 - Based on the feedback from grantseekers and grantmakers over the past few months, we have developed a data dictionary and a guide to the California Grants Portal for grantmaking agencies

 - Data Dictionary (added: 4/13/2020)